integrateddatasvc/agency-registry/README.md

 - Investigating potential integration with Wikidata (automated contribution and extensions)
 - Investigating how to align on various recommendations of the FAIR initiative, in particular [FAIR implementation profiles (FIPS)](https://www.go-fair.org/how-to-go-fair/fair-implementation-profile/), [FAIR Digital Objects (FDOs)](https://fairdo.org/), and [FAIR Data Points](https://www.fairdatapoint.org/).

-# SECTIONS BELOW TO BE REWORKED

-This includes:

-- Organization profile: web site, location, contact information
-- Geospatial coverage: what is the geographical level the organization (global, regional, national, subnational, city) and its area of operation
-- Sector: social, health, education, hard sciences
-- Role: producer, archive, research, funding, other
-- Nature: government (national/local), academic, non-profit, commercial, international org, joint projects,  consortium, foundation
-- Data access policies / modalities
-- Availability of data catalogs and APIS

 ## How to contribute?
-- Create a directory in the relevant catalog under the registry
-- Create an ids.yaml file, with at least its ROR identifier
-- Run the updater script in the utils directory: `python updater.py <group>/<agency>`
-  - This will further populate the ids and add metadata files from other registries
-- (to be continued)

-### naming conventions

-#### catalogs
-- agencies are organized by catalog (the first level of the registry)
-- 2-letter catalog names are reserverd for ISO 3166 alpha 2 country codes
-- ```int``` is reserved for supra national organizations (global, regional)

-#### agencies
-- The agency directory name is an unique value withing the entire registry
-- Note that this is not a formal identifier and is subject to change
+The registry content can be directly maintained by editing the content under the _data directory.
+You can do this by cloning the project and submitting pull requests using standard GitHub mechanisms.
+More information on this below.

+We understand that not everyone is familiar with Git or YAML and knows how to do this.
+We welcome your feedback, comments, or suggestions, which you can submit through using the Issues(https://github.com/integrateddatasvc/agency-registry/issues)

+## Editing the content

+The registry is primarily driven by the content of the ```_data``` directory.

+The first level is used to group agencies by geographical location or coverage.
+This is mostly using self-explanatory ISO country or geocodes.
+You will usually not have to create directories at this level.

+Each agency or initiative then lives in its own dedicated directory, whose name is composed or dash separated acronyms.
+It must be unique across the entire registry and is based on the following naming conventions:
-- Its first component is always the name of the umbrella catalog
+- The first component is always the name of the umbrella group
-- the following are used to further inform about the nature of the agency
+- The following are used to further inform about the nature of the agency:
   - ```city```: City level agency
   - ```edu```: Academic institution
   - ```gov```: National government organization
   - ```nso```: National statistical office or agency
   - ```opendata```: Reserved for country national level open data (data.gov)
+- The suffix can then be the agency common acronym or abbreviation Note that this is not intended as a formal identifier and is subject to change.

+An agency directory can contains the following property files, using the [YAML](https://yaml.org/) syntax:
+  - ids.yaml: holds a list of know unique identifiers for the agency (from other registries)
+  - geo.yaml: describes geographical coverage of the agency
+  - services.yaml: web sites, data catalog, data web services, newsfeed
+  - social.yaml: social networks account identifiers and information

+Schemas for these files can be found in the project ```/schemas``` directory (note that the canonical version is maintained in YAML format).
+Note that these are under development and subject to changes.

+## Generated content

+Various Python scripts, located in the ```/utils``` directory, are used to automatically produce the following content on schedule or when a push is committed to the project:

+- The agency's ```external``` sub-directoryholding metadata found in other registries or sites.
+This is driven by the content of the ```ids.yaml``.
+- The ```/_registry``` directory used by Jekyll to generate the registry's [web site](https://integrateddatasvc.github.io/agency-registry/).
+This essentially holds markdown files aggregating content from the agency's metadata.

+The GitHub Jekyll integration populates the ```/_site``` directory and is driven by content from the following locations:

+- ```_includes```
+- ```_layouts```
+- ```assets```

 ## Identifiers and basic information
 Several initiatives readily collect and maintain basic information about agencies and assign them unique identifiers.
 We can leverage these to harvest/aggregate what we need, and add the additional metadata elements that we want to capture.

 Below list of sources we have identified and can be used to compile basic agency profile information.
 Note that only a few provide public API end point, and all seem to lack OpenAPI / Postman docs.
 Some offer a full database download.
-ROR seem like a good starting point for identifiers.

 ### [Crossref Funder ID](https://www.crossref.org/services/funder-registry/)
 The Funder Registry and associated funding metadata allows everyone to have transparency into research funding and its outcomes.
 It’s an open and unique registry of persistent identifiers for grant-giving organizations around the world.